Skip to main content

 4J HIGH SCHOOL SUMMER INTENSIVE PROGRAM 2025

 The 4J High School Summer Intensive Program provides opportunities for students to extend their learning into the summer months in courses designed by and led by outstanding 4J licensed educators.
 Course offerings reflect the curiosities and passions of both students and teachers.
 Courses are offered at all four high schools; however, students may register for any course, regardless of their home high school.
 See below for a list of dates, locations, and course descriptions.
-Students can register for up to 3 classes now with the possibility of additional classes later, depending on availability.
+Students can register for up to 2 classes now with the possibility of additional classes later, depending on availability.
+Students must be currently enrolled 4J students to register for these courses.

 Contact Information